mlcommons-science/benchmark/docs/md/benchmarks/neural_architecture_codesign_for_fast_physics_applications.md

   - **Rating:** 10.0

-  - **Reason:** Task is clearly defined  triggering on rare events with sub-10 µs latency ; architecture, constraints, and system context  FPGA, Alveo  are well detailed.
+  - **Reason:** Task is clearly defined  triggering on rare events with sub-10 micros latency ; architecture, constraints, and system context  FPGA, Alveo  are well detailed.

 Dataset: